Press "Enter" to skip to content

 Up Periscope! belongs to a rare genre on this blog: submarine warfare, or rather, in solitaire, anti-submarine warfare: with my 6 destroyers, I must escort across a map (exactly 2×2 screens large) a convoy of 6 transport ships.

 The borders look like land, but ships “exit” through them.
-Conveniently, the teleports to the other side of the map if you go say “up” while being on the highest row.
+Conveniently, the cursor teleports to the other side of the map if you go say “up” while being on the highest row.

 I know there are 10 enemy submarines, and I suppose they start in their half of the map, so for now I am safe.
 I deploy 5 of my destroyers to the lower half of the map, only leaving one behind in case a submarine tries something funny.